joegasewicz/sniffy/README.md

 # Sniffy
-Sniffs REST & Web apps
+Sniffs REST & Web apps - WIP

+### Docker
+The best way to run Sniffy is to with docker.

+### Screen shots
 ![Screen Shot](screen-shots/app-detail.png)